Puff-puff

-Puff-puff is a traditional snack made of fried dough and eaten across Africa, especially in the west of the continent.
+Puff-puff is a traditional snack made of fried dough and eaten across West Africa.
 The name "puff-puff" is from Nigeria; as listed below, many other names and varieties of the pastry exist.

 Puff-puffs are generally made of dough containing flour, yeast, sugar, butter, salt, water and eggs (which are optional), and deep-fried in vegetable oil to a golden-brown color.
 Baking powder can be used as a replacement for yeast, but yeast is a better option.
 After frying, puff-puffs can be rolled in sugar.
 Like the French beignet and the Italian zeppole, puff-puffs can be rolled in any spice or flavoring such as cinnamon, vanilla and nutmeg.
 They may be served with a fruit dip of strawberry or raspberry.